-16.4 In view of the discussions in aforesaid paras and details available on website of M/s ETiMADEN, Turkey, it appears that Colemanite is one of most important Boron minerals in commercial terms which are found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by M/s ETiMADEN.
-The $B_2O_3$ content of the Colemanite ore mined by M/s ETiMADEN from open quarry is between 27%-32%.
-Boron minerals i.e. Colemanite are made usable and valuable by M/s ETiMADEN by using various mining methods which enriched by physical processes and converted into concentrated boron products.
-Mined Colemanite goes through the processes of enrichment grinding in hi-tech concentrator facilities available with M/s ETiMADEN and by this process, concentrated Colemanite is produced.
-Further, by this process, the mined Colemanite ore having $B_2O_3$ , ranging between 27%-32% has been enhanced to produce Colemanite Ore Concentrate which is sold as Ground Colemanite having $B_2O_3$ 40%.
-The content of $B_2O_3$ has also been confirmed as 41.6% and 37.62% by CRCL, Vadodara and CRCL, New Delhi respectively.
-Thus, Ground Colemanite is a concentrated product of Colemanite produced by enrichment in concentrator plant and after passing through crushing and grinding processes, packed in bag and sold in Powder form.
-The CRCL, Vadodara and CRCL, New Delhi, also confirmed the form of sample as grinded and crushed powder.
-Further, M/s ETiMADEN also categorized Ground Colemanite as refined product at their website.
-Thus, Ground Colemanite B2O40% produced by M/s ETiMADEN is Ore Concentrate.
+16.3 In view of the discussions in aforesaid paras and details available on website of Etimaden, Turkey, it appears that Colemanite is one of most important Boron minerals in commercial terms which are found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by Etimaden.
+The B2O3 content of the Colemanite Ore mined by M/s.
+Etimaden from open quarry is between 27%-32%.
+Boron minerals i.e. Colemanite are made usable and valuable by M/s.
+Etimaden by using various mining methods which is enriched by physical processes and converted into Concentrated Boron products.
+Mined Colemanite goes through the processes of enrichment grinding in Hi-Tech Concentrator facilities available with M/s.
+Etimaden and by this process, concentrated Colemanite is produced.
+Further, by this process the mined Colemanite Ore having B2O3 ranging between 27%-32% has been enhanced to produce Colemanite Ore Concentrate which is sold as Ground Colemanite having B2O3 40%.
+The content of B2O3 has also been confirmed as 41.6% and 37.62% by CRCL, Vadodara and CRCL, New Delhi respectively.
+Thus, Ground Colemanite is a concentrated product of Colemanite produced by enrichment in Concentrator Plant and after passing through crushing and grinding processes, packed in bag and sold in Powder form.
+The CRCL, Vadodara and CRCL, New Delhi also confirmed the form of sample as grinded and crushed powder.
+Further, M/s.
+Etimaden also categorized Ground Colemanite as refined product at their website.
+Thus, Ground Colemanite B2O3 40% produced by M/s.
+Etimaden is Ore Concentrate.

-16.5 It also appears from the discussion at para 15.2 that if the producer's test report for their product 'ULEXITE) describe their product of lesser concentration as 'concentrated', then the test reports which are being supplied by M/s ETiMADEN with its all consignments, has not be disclosed to Customs department purposefully so as to claim the consignment as 'Natural Boron Ore' for availing the exemption benefits under Sr. No. 113 of the Notification No. 12/2012-Cus dated 17.03.2012 (upto 30.06.2017) and Sr. no. 130 of the Notification No. 50/2017-Cus dtd.
-30.06.2017 (from 01.07.2017 onwards).
+16.4 It also appears from the discussion at para 15.2 that if the producer's test report (for their product 'ULEXITE') describes their product of lesser concentration as 'Concentrated' then the test reports which are being supplied by M/s.
+Etimaden with its all consignments, has not been disclosed to the Customs Department deliberately so as to wrongly claim the consignment as 'Natural Boron Ore' for availing the exemption benefits under Sr. No. 130 of the Notification No. 50/2017-Cus dated 30.06.2017 (from 01.07.2017 onwards).

-16.6 It appears that the Noticee classified Ground Colemanite ( $B_2O_3$ 40%) Natural Boron Ore as "Others" under CTH 25280090 of Customs Tariff Act, 1975.
-Further, it also appears that Ground Colemanite is Natural Calcium Borate and separate entry of the item having description Natural Calcium Borates and concentrates thereof is available at CTH 25280030 of Customs Tariff Act, 1975.
-Hence, appropriate classification of Ground Colemanite is CTH 25280030 of Customs Tariff Act, 1975.
-Thus, the Noticee has wrongly classified Ground Colernanite ( $B_2O_3$ 40%) under CTH 25280090 of Customs Tariff Act, 1975 and it is required to be re-classified under CTH 25280030 of Customs Tariff Act, 1975.
+16.5 In view of the discussions in aforesaid paras, it appears that M/s.
+Shruti classified Ground Colemanite (B2O3 40%), a Concentrate of Boron Ore, as "Others" under CTH 25280090 of the Customs Tariff Act, 1975.
+Further, it also appears that Ground Colemanite is Natural Calcium Borate and separate entry of item having description Natural Calcium Borates and Concentrates thereof is available at Chapter Tariff Heading No.25280030 of the Customs Tariff Act, 1975.
+Hence, appropriate classification of Ground Colemanite is Chapter Tariff Heading No.25280030 of the Customs Tariff Act, 1975.
+Thus, M/s.
+Shruti has wrongly classified Ground Colemanite (B2O3 40%) under Chapter Tariff Heading No. 25280090 of the Customs Tariff Act, 1975 which is required to be re-classified under Chapter Tariff Heading No.25280030 of the Customs Tariff Act, 1975.